Scope

 Labelling requirements of POMs supplied under exemptions

-The practice of adding an address label onto a single box of a POM by the professional working under the exemption at the point of supply to an individual under their care, is not considered “manufacturing” or “assembly” as defined by the Medicines Act.
+When a professional working under an exemption adds an address label onto a single box of a POM at the point of supply to an individual under their care, this is not considered “manufacturing” or “assembly” as defined by the Medicines Act or Human Medicines Regulations 2012.

-Faculty of Sexual and Reproductive Health (FSRH) guidance may recommend dosage regimes for some contraceptives which differ from the licensed dosage regimes.
-As a result, caution needs to be taken in ensuring the administration instructions within a PGD matches exactly those pre-printed on the packaging/within the supplied PIL.
-If they do not match exactly, over-labelling with the intended dosing instructions will be required.
+Exemptions may be used to supply medicines which are to be used off label and as a result the administration instructions within a PGD or exemptions protocol and those pre-printed on the packaging/within the supplied PIL may not exactly match.
+If they do not match exactly, including in any exceptional cases, over-labelling by a licensed manufacturing unit with the intended dosing instructions will be required.

 The issuing healthcare professional will also need to ensure the recipient is made aware that the packaging instructions/PIL are different from those on the label and ensure they are aware of the correct dosage regime to follow.